 When used for assessment, group work benefits students and teachers by:

-developing students' graduate attributes and allowing you to assess their generic skills such as the following (identified in the CSHE assessment resources, 2002):
+- developing students' graduate attributes and allowing teachers to assess their generic skills, such as:

 - analytical and cognitive skills (analysing task requirements, questioning, critically interpreting material, evaluating the work of others)